hangyangws/hooks-store/README.en.md

 import middlewares from "./middlewares";
 import App from "./App";

-// 建议项目中使用如下依赖
-import 'core-js/stable';
+// It is recommended to use the following dependencies in the project import "core-js/stable";
-import 'regenerator-runtime/runtime';
+import "regenerator-runtime/runtime";

 const Root = document.getElementById("root");